 In addition to its dividend income from Grundfos, the Foundation invests its liquid reserves.
-The Foundation invests in securities (bonds, equities and mutual funds) to ensure a long-term return on investments.
+The Foundation invests in securities (bonds, equities, and mutual funds) to ensure a long-term return on the investments.

 Investment policy